8 Pet Birds With Short Life Spans (Under 20 Years)

 In the wild, these immensely popular and affectionate birds can live 10–14 years, but in general most well-cared-for birds live about 20 years.
 There have been individuals exceeding this number, however, up to 32.

 3. Green Aracari

-Aracaris are extremely interesting birds and not as often kept as the others on this list.
+Aracaris are extremely interesting birds, and they're not kept as pets as often as the others on this list.
 They are member of the toucan family and are sensitive to high levels of iron in their diet.
 When fed special low-iron pellets and a fresh fruit diet, they can live 20 years, with 26 being the longest recorded.